Rashbin/Edubridge/Projects/EDA/Readme.md

 # Analysis of Bank Customers Details

     This EDA contains information about all the customers who were contacted to open term deposit accounts.

+# House Price Prediction

+     Here,the price of house is predicted using linear regression model based on Income,House age,Number of rooms,Number of bedrooms and Population.